Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 Welding, Cutting & Burning on Lead-Painted Substrates

-Thermal work on lead-painted structural steel vaporizes lead paint at temperatures well above lead's boiling point, generating lead oxide fumes at very high concentrations in the worker's breathing zone.
-Common in bridge repair, industrial demolition, and steel structure modification.
+Thermal work on lead-painted structural steel vaporizes lead paint at temperatures above lead's boiling point, generating lead oxide fumes at very high concentrations.
+Common in bridge repair, industrial demolition, and steel structure modification — requires initial monitoring from an industrial lead testing lab before work begins.

 Lead Smelting, Refining & Casting